CIMB Niaga: Lippo Bank

 Lippo Bank was Indonesia's 9th largest bank in Indonesia by the number of the assets.
 It was established in 1948 as Bank Perniagaan Indonesia.
 In March 1989, Bank Perniagaan Indonesia was renamed as Lippo Bank controlled by Mochtar Riady together with the Lippo Group.
 Indonesia sold the stake in Bank Lippo as part of asset disposals aimed at cutting the government's budget deficit and recouping the 450 trillion rupiah it spent to bail out banks after the 1997 Asian financial crisis.
 The agency took control of Bank Lippo from its previous owners, the Riady family, after the government injected funds into the lender in 1999 to boost capital.
 Swissasia Global bought 52.1 percent of Bank Lippo in February 2004 from the Indonesian Bank Restructuring Agency for $142 million.
 The family continued to hold a minority stake, partly through PT Lippo E-Net, which owned 5.6% of the lender, as well as controlling rights.

 Lippo Bank's United States subsidiary was implicated in the scandal of improper contributions to the Clinton-Gore campaign.
 According to a 1998 Senate Governmental Affairs Committee report, by 1992, while employed by Lippo Bank in California, John "Huang began to raise illegal foreign money for the DNC through Lippo-owned shell companies".
 This money, which wound up in Democratic coffers, was ultimately traced to the "greater China region.
 Huang's colleagues at Lippo Bank [...] never understood his corporate duties and described him as a `mystery man,' " the report said.

 On 26 August 2005, the bank's shareholders and Bank Indonesia approved the sales of the 52.05% controlling stake held by Swissasia Global to Santubong Investment B.V which was wholly owned by Khazanah Nasional Berhad, the investment arm of the Malaysian federal government.
 The sales took effect on 30 September the same year.

 Merger

 Since Khazanah Nasional Berhad had an indirect interest of 93 percent in Lippo Bank through Santubong Investment BV and Greatville Pte.
 Ltd., and also owns 64 percent of Bank CIMB Niaga through Bumiputra-Commerce Holdings, Bank Niaga and Lippo Bank had to be merged to comply to the Indonesian central bank's "single presence policy".
 On 1 November 2008, Lippo Bank officially merged with Bank CIMB Niaga and are known as PT Bank CIMB Niaga Tbk, the Indonesian subsidiary of CIMB Group.

+Lippo Group immediately returned to Indonesian banking industry in 2010 when the group acquired the Nobu Bank in 2010.